 There is a lot of great information at the above site.
 There are extra activities that you may find helpful during this time.

 Welcome to the Counselor’s Corner,

-My name is Renee Schneider and I am a Taylor High School graduate with a passion for helping our Ducks achieve their full academic and social-emotional potential.
+My name is Renee Schneider and I am a Taylor High School graduate with a passion for inspiring, equipping, and empowering our Ducks to achieve their full academic and social-emotional potential.
 I graduated from Texas A&M University and earned my Master’s Degree through Angelo State University.
-This is my 12th year in education.
+This is my 15th year in education.
 Before becoming a counselor, I enjoyed teaching at Northside Elementary and Pasemann Elementary.
-I live in Taylor with my husband of 26 years.
-Two of my sons are graduates of Taylor High School, and my other two sons are students at Taylor High School.
+I live in Taylor with my husband of 29 years.
+Three of my sons are graduates of Taylor High School, and my youngest son is a senior at Taylor High School.
 We love being Taylor Ducks!
 My oldest son Josh is a coach and teacher at Taylor Middle School, my next son Ryan is a realtor at ReMax Taylor, and my third son is a United States Marine.

 The students will come with their class to my classroom for two guidance lessons each month that will focus on skills to improve their success in learning.
 Individual and small group counseling sessions are also available to cover topics such as using self-control strategies to become a leader, developing positive friendships, advocating for self, and going through transitions/change.

 I look forward to watching each child at TH Johnson develop leadership skills so that they can go on to do great things!